afspeirs/gatsby-midnight-train/content/pages/events.md

 ---
 title: Events
 ---
-Hello and welcome to the Events page, please find a list of our events below:
+Hello and welcome to the Events page

+Please find a list of our events below: